 Forest and Bird's advocacy manager, Kevin Hackwell, says New Zealand would have been first by a much wider margin had it not scored so poorly on environmental measures.

 "If we keep on our present fixation with economic growth at all costs," he says, "it's almost certain that we will lose our top world ranking due to this 'Mine it, drill it, burn it, dam it' approach."

-Next story in National: Tighter rules urged for meth lab clean-ups
+Next story in New Zealand: Tighter rules urged for meth lab clean-ups